mayank1101/mayank1101.github.io/_posts/2025-12-15-pytorch-foundation-part1.md

 ### The Dynamic Graph Advantage

-Unlike TensorFlow 1.x, which required defining a static computation graph before execution, PyTorch uses **dynamic computation graphs** (also called define-by-run).
+PyTorch uses **dynamic computation graphs** (also called define-by-run).
 This means the graph is built on-the-fly during the forward pass, making it:

-- **Intuitive**: Write Python code that executes immediately—no session management
+- **Intuitive**: Write Python code that executes immediately—no session management.
-- **Debuggable**: Use standard Python debugging tools (pdb, print statements)
+- **Debuggable**: Use standard Python debugging tools (pdb, print statements).
-- **Flexible**: Support for dynamic architectures (varying computational paths)
+- **Flexible**: Support for dynamic architectures (varying computational paths).

 **Why researchers choose PyTorch:**

-- 70%+ of papers at NeurIPS, ICML, and ICLR use PyTorch
+- 70%+ of papers at NeurIPS, ICML, and ICLR use PyTorch.
-- Native Python feel reduces cognitive overhead
+- Native Python feel reduces cognitive overhead.
-- Seamless integration with NumPy ecosystem
+- Seamless integration with NumPy ecosystem.
-- Hugging Face Transformers built on PyTorch
+- Hugging Face Transformers built on PyTorch.

 **PyTorch in production:**

-- PyTorch 2.0 introduces `torch.compile` for significant speedups
+- PyTorch 2.0 introduces `torch.compile` for significant speedups.
-- TorchServe provides enterprise-grade model serving
+- TorchServe provides enterprise-grade model serving.
-- ONNX export enables deployment to any platform
+- ONNX export enables deployment to any platform.
-- Major tech companies (Meta, Microsoft, Tesla) use PyTorch at scale
+- Major tech companies (Meta, Microsoft, Tesla) use PyTorch at scale.

 ---